DehnP/datCon/README.md

 For any issues or support requests, please open an issue on the GitHub page or contact myself.

 ## Disclaimer
-datConv is an independent tool and is not affiliated with any other software.
+datCon is an independent tool and is not affiliated with any other software.
 Use at your own risk.